hemantsathish/Covid-19-DA-Project/README.md

 [id1]: https://www.kaggle.com/sudalairajkumar/novel-corona-virus-2019-dataset?select=covid_19_data.csv
 [id2]: https://drive.google.com/file/d/1F5jBhDrawzO6nJv6rj1OQWKEksuMcSm2/view?usp=sharing
 The [Novel Coronavirus 2019 Dataset][id1] has been used to build the model.
 The dataset can also be found [here][id2].
+*Dataset was last updated on November 16th, 2020.*

 ### Installation
 - - -